jg-digital-media/jgdm-100DaysOfCode/work/log/round-7.md

 + **Notes**

-  + Doing some research and implementations with CSS Grid.
+  + Making a website that teaches some CSS Grid fundamentals.
+Have tested for grid-template columns, grid areas and grid ordering.
+(I do kinda love CSS Grid)  Hoping to reveal next week.

   + **Technologies used** - HTML5, Sass